Before participating in a study, talk to your health care provider and learn about the risks and potential benefits.

 The primary objective is to collect a high quality CSF (Cerebrospinal fluid) sample for evaluation of biomarkers and pathways that will enable the development of novel treatments for HD.
 The secondary objective is to generate a high quality plasma sample collection matching the CSF collections, which will also be used to evaluate biomarkers and pathways of relevance to HD research and development.

-SHIELD HD is an International study that will follow a group of people over time who have or are at risk of developing Huntington´s Disease.
-SHIELD HD will collect health information that includes medical history, blood and cerebrospinal fluid samples.
+This international study will follow a group of people over time who have or are at risk of developing HD.
+Health information will be collected including medical history, blood and CSF samples.
 Participants will also undergo MRIs, cognitive and motor function tests.
-The information will be used to evaluate the natural history of HD and its biomarkers that are associated with modulation of the number of CAG (cytosine-adenine-guanine) repeats in the mutant Huntingtin(HTT) gene.
-The results of this study will inform assessments for a future interventional treatment trial.
+The information will be used to look at the natural history of HD and its biomarkers that are linked with changes in the CAG repeat